deckhouse/deckhouse/modules/490-virtualization/docs/EXAMPLES.md

   autoDelete: false
 ```

-The `autoDelete` option allows you to specify whether the disk should be deleted after deleting the virtual machine.
+The [autoDelete](cr.html#virtualmachine-v1alpha1-spec-bootdisk-autodelete) parameter allows you to specify whether the disk should be deleted after deleting the virtual machine.

 ## Working with IP addresses

 Each virtual machine is assigned a separate IP address, which it uses throughout its life.
-For this, the IPAM (IP Address Management) mechanism is used, which represents two resources: `VirtualMachineIPAddressClaim` and `VirtualMachineIPAddressLease`
+For this, the IPAM (IP Address Management) mechanism is used, which represents two resources: [VirtualMachineIPAddressClaim](cr.html#virtualmachineipaddressclaim) and [VirtualMachineIPAddressLease](cr.html#virtualmachineipaddresslease).

 While `VirtualMachineIPAddressLease` is a clustered resource and reflects the fact that the address for the virtual machine has been issued.
 The `VirtualMachineIPAddressClaim` is a user resource and is used to request such an address.
-By creating a `VirtualMachineIPAddressClaim` you can request the desired IP address for the virtual machine, example:
+By creating a `VirtualMachineIPAddressClaim` you can request the desired IP address for the virtual machine.

+An example:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1